Offline to Online Learning for Real-Time Bandwidth Estimation: Evaluation

 \subsection{Personalizing Merlin}

-To illustrate the potential of \Name{}, we hypothesize the promise for improving user QoE by tailoring our expert policy to end user environments.
-We target two sets of end user environment distributions: low bandwidth (less than $1$ Mbps capacity) and high bandwidth (at least $1$ Mbps capacity).
+To illustrate the potential of \Name{}, we hypothesize the promise for improving user QoE by tailoring our heuristic policy to end user environments.
+We target two sets of end user environment distributions: low bandwidth (LBW) with less than $1$ Mbps capacity and high bandwidth (HBW) with at least $1$ Mbps capacity.
 That is, we personalize \Name{} to each environment through online finetuning.
-We leverage a total of $75$ online calls drawn from either low bandwidth or high bandwidth environments for finetuning.
-The learned estimators are evaluated on holdout sets drawn from their respective target distribution: a set of $30$ low bandwidth traces or a set of $30$ high bandwidth traces.
+We leverage a total of $75$ online calls drawn from either LBW or HBW environments for finetuning.
+The learned estimators are evaluated on holdout sets drawn from their respective target distribution: a set of $30$ LBW traces or a set of $30$ HBW traces.
 Both target distributions encompass stable, burst loss, and fluctuating bandwidth scenarios.
 We vary the seed and repeat the experiment five times.
-Our results are summarized in Table~\ref{tab:personalization}.
+Our results are summarized in Figure~\ref{fig:fine-tune}.
 We now refer to the model trained solely from offline experience as the \textit{pretrained} model and refer to the model tuned via online experience as the \textit{finetuned} model.

-Quantitatively, in both low bandwidth and high bandwidth scenarios, the \textit{finetuned} model achieves a higher receiving rate in exchange for mixed results in terms of loss and delay in comparison to UKF.
-This trade-off results in a higher QoE where the QoE preference is specified by a combination of the receiving rate, loss, and delay~\cite{fang_reinforcement_2019}.
-Additionally, we present results from personalizing to a stable high bandwidth environment in Figure~\ref{fig:fine-tune}.
-Note that both UKF and the \textit{pretrained} model originally underestimate the true capacity; however, after digesting new samples from similar high bandwidth environments, the bandwidth estimates produced by the \textit{finetuned} model ramp up more than UKF and more closely align with the bottleneck link.
-The \textit{finetuned} model achieves an approximate $50$ kbps improvement in the average receive rate which translates to a $6\%$ boost in estimation accuracy.
-These findings are further supported by the observed QoE reward during finetuning (see Figure~\ref{fig:fine-tune-reward}).
+Quantitatively, in both LBW and HBW scenarios, the \textit{finetuned} model achieves a higher receiving rate in exchange for mixed results in terms of loss and delay in comparison to UKF.
+This specialization results in a $7.8\%$ and $1.4\%$ improvement in QoE over our heuristic UKF in LBW and HBW environments, respectively (Figure~\ref{fig:ukf-merlin-qoe}).
+This exercise illustrates the following key aspects of \Name{}.
+One, in contrast to learning a policy from scratch, \Name{} learns a bandwidth estimation policy by pretraining on offline telemetry logs.
+Two, \Name{}'s policy can then be finetuned to match a desired QoE preference purely from new network observations, improving end-user QoE.
+This workflow stands in stark contrast to handcrafted methods such as UKF which require extensive domain knowledge to tune the carefully calibrated parameters.
+By combining the flexibility of data-driven methods with the domain knowledge of traditional heuristics, \Name{}'s IL-based design facilitates \textit{practical} personalization.